ibm-cloud-docs/containers/cs_path_dev.md

 1. **Develop your app**:
   1. Review the [basics of Kubernetes-native app deployments](/docs/containers?topic=containers-plan_deploy#kube-objects).
-  2. Build app containers from [images inpublic or private image registries](/docs/containers?topic=containers-images).
+  2. Build app containers from [images in public or private image registries](/docs/containers?topic=containers-images).
   3. Specify your [app requirements in a YAML file](/docs/containers?topic=containers-app#app_yaml), which declares the configuration of the Kubernetes object.
 2. **Version your app**:
   1. <ff-roks>Version 4.3 and later clusters: </ff-roks>To plan customized configurations for more than one environment, such as development, testing, and production environments, [use the Kustomize tool](/docs/containers?topic=containers-app#kustomize) to manage your configuration YAML file.